 Apply an antibacterial ointment (natural or pharmaceutical) to help the skin become healthy and ward off infections.

 Place them in a crate in a quiet area with a towel, food, and water and keep them inside until the very cold has passed or your chickens seem back to normal.

 If the damage is severe, it’s best to consult a vet.
 Even a vet inexperienced with chickens can provide advice since the procedure won’t be that different than helping any other domestic animal.

 If you think your chickens might have an infection or need to lose a limb from frostbite damage, you should consult with a veterinarian who can advise you whether the effected area should be removed (again, even a vet inexperienced with chickens can advise you best.)

-In my book Chickens: Naturally Raising A Sustainable Flock, I show you how to care for your chickens so they stay healthy, regardless of the season.
+In my book Chickens: Naturally Raising A Sustainable Flock, I show you how to care for your chickens so they stay healthy, regardless of the season, and there’s detailed information about chickens, frostbite, and the cold.
 You can get your copy here.